How to Search for Properties and get Results With RPR Commercial

 The basics of commercial search

 You can also search for properties in a general area.
 To do that, you’ll need to make sure that you have the correct “Filters” set.
 RPR will remember your last filter setting, but it’s a good idea to make sure they’re still set properly before beginning your search.
-You can also quickly remove previously set Filters by selecting the Filters icon (that’s the little funnel icon in the upper right navigation menu) and then the Reset button.
+You can also quickly remove previously set Filters by selecting the More Filters icon and then the Reset button.

 Next, enter a neighborhood, ZIP code, city or other defined geography into the location field.
 As you type, RPR will auto suggest results, based on the location nearest to you.
 If you select the name of the auto suggest, your search will automatically be executed.